tiger-dev-1/dio-mario-kart-challenge/readme.md

         <td>
             <b>Objective:</b>
             <p>This project is a re-imagining of the "Mario Kart JS Challenge" originally proposed by DIO.
 The goal is to create the logic for a racing game simulator in Node.js, with revised rules and mechanics for an enhanced gameplay experience.</p>
-            <p><i>Note: The HTML layout for this README was created by the original project's author and adopted here for its excellent presentation.
-The text content has been rewritten to describe this revised version of the project.</i></p>
+            <p><i>Note: The HTML layout for this README was created by the original project's author.
+I thought the design was so neat hahaha that I decided to use it here.
+The text content, however, has been rewritten to describe this revised version of the project.</i></p>
         </td>
     </tr>
 </table>